br-f/rqolpcd/README.md

 # rqolpcd
 Computes scores for the scales of the QOL-PCD questionnaire's English and German versions for the adult and pediatric (adolescents, parent proxies) target groups.

+## Disclaimer
+This package has been written to the best of my knowledge and belief.
+Nevertheless, I assume no liability for the correctness of the algorithm and calculated results.

 ## Obtaining rqolpcd
 Using devtools, install rqolpcd with: